 Fireplace bellows vary in size, materials, and overall appearance, so choosing the right one takes some consideration.
-To learn more about the types of fireplace bellows available, continue reading our buying guide.
+Learn more about the types of fireplace bellows available.

 Most fireplaces bellows consist of a flexible central chamber flanked by two wooden side panels.
 Each wooden panel tapers to a handle that extends beyond the top of the chamber.
 When you use the handles to expand the bellows, it pulls in air through a small hole.
 When you compress the handles, it forces the air out onto the fire.
 How much air is released, and how quickly, depends upon the size of the bellows.

 If your fire has plenty of wood but you can only see a few embers or small flames, a bellows is likely the quickest way to get your fire blazing again.

 Fireplace bellows that are standard in size are more efficient and effective than smaller tools because they move more air with each compression.
 Most standard-size fireplace bellows measure 17 to 20 inches long and 7 to 10 inches wide.

 If a standard bellows gets the job done well, why would anyone want something smaller?
 Well, there’s a reason blacksmiths in movies and TV are always depicted as brawny.
 The wood panels in a quality bellows aren’t light.
 And the larger the bellows is, the heavier they get.